Duff Islands: Location and geography

 Frequently, Hallie Jackson Reef is mentioned in the context of the Duff islands, although it is located 45 km west of that 32 km long island chain, and although it is not an island, at most a submarine reef.
 In the Sailing Directions of 1969 Hallie Jackson Reef is described as a reef 24 feet deep, at 9°44'S, 166°07'E. The corresponding current (2017) publication no longer has any mention of the reef.

 Local population

 The Duff Islands were settled by the Lapita people about 900 BC.
 They were followed by Melanesians and then Polynesians in the mid-1400s.
 The modern inhabitants of the Duff Islands are Polynesians, and their language, Vaeakau-Taumako, is a member of the Samoic branch of Polynesian languages.
-On the islands of Duff live about 500 people.
+About 500 people live on the Duff Islands.
 The traditional way of life consists of subsistence farming and fishing.
 Taumako has no roads, airport, telephones, or electricity.
 Contact with outsiders comes by battery-powered marine radio and the occasional cargo ship.